-BASIS OF PRESENTATION AND CHANGE OF REVENUE RECOGNITION POLICY
+BASIS OF PRESENTATION AND CHANGE IN REVENUE RECOGNITION POLICY:

-The financial statements related to first quarter ended December 31, 2002 have been restated to reflect certain adjustments to properly account for TeamStaff's supplemental executive retirement plan as well as a change in the revenue recognition policy for both quarterly periods presented.
-See the discussion below at Note 5 and 8.
+The financial statements related to the third quarter and nine months of fiscal year 2002 contained in this Form 10-Q have been restated to reflect certain adjustments to properly account for TeamStaff's Supplemental Retirement Plan as well as adjusted for a change in the revenue recognition policy.
+See the discussion below and at Note 6.

 TeamStaff accounts for its revenues in accordance with EITF 99-19, Reporting Revenues Gross as a Principal Versus Net as an Agent.
-TeamStaff's professional employer organization ("PEO") division revenues historically had been derived from its PEO division gross billings, which we based on: (i) the payroll cost of its worksite employees; and (ii) associated payroll taxes, benefit costs, workers' compensation charges and administrative fees.
+TeamStaff's professional employer organization ("PEO") division revenues historically had been derived from its PEO division gross billings, which were based on: (i) the payroll cost of its worksite employees; and (ii) associated payroll taxes, benefit costs, workers' compensation charges and administrative fees.
 The gross billings are invoiced to clients concurrently with each periodic payroll of its worksite employees.
 Historically, TeamStaff has included both components of its PEO gross billings in revenues (gross method) due primarily to the assumption of significant contractual rights and obligations and other liabilities TeamStaff assumes as an employer, regardless of whether it actually collects its gross billings.
-After discussions with Securities and Exchange Commission staff, and with the concurrence of its auditors, TeamStaff has changed its presentation of PEO revenues from the gross method to an approach that presents its revenues net of worksite employee payroll costs (net method) primarily because TeamStaff is not generally responsible for the output and quality of work performed by the worksite employees.
-This change in accounting method reduced both the revenue and direct costs for the quarters ended December 31, 2002 and 2001 by \$116,293,000 and \$121,308,000 respectively, but had no effect on gross profit, operating income or net income (loss).
+After discussions with Securities and Exchange Commission staff, and with the concurrence of its auditors, TeamStaff has changed its presentation, effective as of September 20, 2002, of PEO revenues from the gross method to an approach that presents its revenues net of worksite employee payroll costs (net method) primarily because TeamStaff is not generally responsible for the output and quality of work performed by the worksite employees.
+This change in accounting method reduced both revenue and direct costs for the quarter and nine months ended June 30, 2003 by \$99,183,000 and \$304,665,000, respectively, but had no effect on gross profit, operating income or net income (loss).
+For the quarter and nine months ended June 30, 2002, this method reduced both revenue and direct costs by \$128,056,000 and \$366,123,000, respectively, but had no effect on gross profit, operating income or net income (loss).
 Consistent with this change in revenue recognition policy, TeamStaff's PEO division direct costs do not include the payroll costs of its worksite employees.
 TeamStaff's PEO division direct costs associated with its revenue generating activities are comprised of all other costs related to its worksite employees, such as the employer portion of payroll-related taxes, employee benefit plan premiums and contributions and workers' compensation insurance premiums.
 All prior period financial information has been adjusted to reflect the new revenue reporting policy.